wavoigt/ESP32-Audio-Dynamic-Compressor/README.md

 Arduino\libraries\audio-tools\src\AudioTools\CoreAudio\AudioEffects <br>
 If you want to use the original files, you must comment out the lines with ‘Compressor_Stereo’ and ‘Compressor_Active’ in Compressor4.ino. <br>
 The compressor then works in mono mode. <br>
-The Wifi access data must be entered in CompHtmlServer.h. <br>
 For everything else, see Compressor4.ino <br>

 The compressor in the original library (AudioEffect.h) does what it should, but at high compression rates it unfortunately tends to ‘overcompress’, i.e. the signal is reduced too much in loud passages. <br>